-Goldendoodles have been known to be very active throughout their lives.
+Goldendoodles have been known to be friendly and active throughout their lives.
 They need a lot of exercise and playtime to keep them from seeking out trouble.

 Goldendoodles are people dogs.
 They very rarely will come across a person that they don’t like.
 Everyone is a potential friend and playmate.

-Labradoodles are loyal, highly trainable and friendly, but may be a bit more reserved towards strangers.
+Labradoodles are loyal, highly trainable and friendly, and always ready for fun.